mcuntz/mcplot/docs/source/full_example.rst

        def set_extra_layout_options(self):
            """
            Set some class variables that can be used for plotting.

-           Some class variables are used to set more defaults in set_matplotlib_rcparams().
+           Some class variables are used in set_matplotlib_rcparams() to set other defaults.

            """
            from mcplot.color import get_cmap, get_color